HsiLucas/HsiLucas.github.io/_projects/3_project.md

 ## User Research

-As shown in the engagement timeline, the first step in the project was the creation of 6 project scope questions that covered questions the company sought to answer in their assessment of the IMC technology ecosystem.
+As shown in the engagement timeline, the first step in the project was the creation of 6 project scope questions that covered questions the client sought to answer in their assessment of the IMC technology ecosystem.
 Afterwards, an interview guide was created in order to conduct 45 semi-structured interviews with KOLs.
-Participants ranged from Analysts, IMC Vendors, Infastructure and Datacenter Engineers, and relevant Ecosystem sources (IoT, Metaverse, Industrial/Energy).
+Participants ranged from Analysts, IMC Vendors, Infrastructure and Datacenter Engineers, and relevant Ecosystem sources (IoT, Metaverse, Industrial/Energy).

 ## Analysis

 I started by researching similar technologies as well as industry thoughts on IMC through available secondary sources.
-This included public forums, academic journals, and market resports.
+This included public forums, academic journals, and market reports.
 These sources helped me gauge the overall market size, growth potential, and competitive landscape.
-Additionally, this also informed me about IMC's devlopmental status.
-This aided me in the creation of the interview guide used for the interviewed KOLs mentioned preivously.
+Additionally, this also informed me about IMC's developmental status.
+This aided me in the creation of the interview guide used for the interviewed KOLs mentioned previously.

 The interview process was structured to reveal thoughts within working engineers in the industry.
 To assess gaps in the market, I designed questions to probe specific areas like their thoughts on the scalability of IMC, the effect of similar technologies such as NVMEs and near-memory computing, potential use cases, and the perceived increased effectiveness of IMC technology.
 Additionally, I analyzed competitor activity through secondary research on major players in the industry.
 I researched what innovations were being introduced by multinational corporations.
 This helped to frame the competitive landscape and pinpoint where opportunities for innovation existed.